eclipse-apoapsis/ort-server/workers/README.md

 └── Readme.md // This file
 ```

-Choosing the worker step for which to build the Docker image is made by
+Choosing the worker tool for which to build the Docker image is made by
 selecting the correct submodule in the `workers` module.

-The following example presents how to build a Docker image for the **Analyzer** worker step:
+The following example presents how to build a Docker image for the **Analyzer** worker tool:
  * for a local Docker daemon
  * for an Azure Container Registry (ACR)